Remixed (Alicia Keys album)

-Remixed is a Japan-only compilation featuring American artist Alicia Keys.
+Remixed is a Japan-only compilation album by Amerian artist Alicia Keys.
 It was released to coincide with her appearance at the 2008 Summersonic festival.
 It peaked on the Oricon Weekly Album Chart at number 117 and spent five weeks on it.
 The album includes remixes from the Black Eyed Peas, Kanye West, Salaam Remi Jony Rockstar, Seiji and Wideboys.